dulvui/simondalvai.org/src/content/blog/css-only-darkmode.md

 title = "CSS only dark mode"
-description = "Create dark mode with CSS only and no JS by using css media queries" date = 2023-03-19 updated = 2023-03-19 aliases = ["cod"]
+description = "Create dark mode with CSS only and no JS by using css media queries" date = 2023-03-19 updated = 2023-03-20 aliases = ["cod"]
 +++

-Last week I implemented dark mode on my website without using any JS and only modern CSS media queries.
+Last week I implemented dark mode on my website, without using any JS and only modern CSS media queries.
 It was pretty sure, that dark mode can only be implemented using JS, but a quick online search proved me wrong.

 ## Lets make it dark
-This tiny css one liner can define how your site looks on a device with dark mode set in the browser settings.
+This css one liner can define how your site looks on a device with dark mode set in the browser settings.
 ```css
 @media (prefers-color-scheme: dark)
 ```